aditya-167/Realtime-Earthquake-forecasting/README.md

 3. Finally I tried Xgboost algorithm.

+For all the above algorithms,

+* DecisionTreeClassifier

+max_depth =[2,6,7], n_estimators = [200,500,700] and used gridsearch CV for best estimator as nodes are expanded until all leaves are pure or until all leaves contain less than min_samples_split = 2 samples which helps for classification with various types of features in dataset.

+* RandomForestCLassifer

+Same parameters were used for randomforest as well to compare the algorithms used with gridsearchCV along with another hyperparamter `max_features`= ['auto','sqrt','log2'] that will let select features based on log(featues), sqrt(features) etc.

+* XgboostClassifier

+I did not use grid Search CV here since, it took me more very long to train, hence I tried max_depth same as above algorithms with best fit, i.e 6, `learning_rate=0.03` and `gbtree` as booster

 model selection was based on Evaluation on `roc_auc score` and `recall` and hyperparameter tunning.
 A better walkthrough is mentioned with great detail in `models/Earthquake-predictor-ML-workflow.ipybn` or `models/Earthquake-predictor-ML-workflow.html`.

+`max_depth` hyperparameter along with `n_estimator` was important as this indicates how deep the tree can be.
+The deeper the tree, the more splits it has and it captures more information about the data due eqarthquake data being only for past 30 days and features such as rolling window time period of magnitude.

+`max_features` hyperparameter is used since it ensures how many features to take in account for classification.
+Due to features such as maginutude and depth of quake for 22,15,and 7 days, this hyperparameter takes care of how many to pay attention to.
+GridSearchCV will take care of what features to take depending on `sqrt(num_features)`,`log(num_features)`,`auto(num_features)`.

 ### Improvement and evaluation